 Right now we have a chart with a 50% solid bar and a 100% empty bar.
 Now we’ll get rid of

-all the extras available with us like chart title, axes etc. which are not needed. but before that we need to fix the axis’s highest and lowest value.
+all the extras available with us like chart title, axes etc. which are not needed. but before that, we need to fix the axis’s highest and lowest values.

 REPLACING THE BAR WITH THE NEW TRANSPARENT BAR